 As is often the case in a small town, Canal Point doesn't have a public transportation system that people use for their commute.

-The citizens of Canal Point are slightly less educated than the national average of 21.84% for the average city or town: 15.19% of adults in Canal Point have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Canal Point rank slightly lower than the national average.
+15.19% of adults 25 and older in Canal Point have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Canal Point in 2022 was $22,837, which is low income relative to Florida and the nation.
 This equates to an annual income of $91,348 for a family of four.
 However, Canal Point contains both very wealthy and poor people as well.